TopChiller can design and manufacture all types of water cooled chillers for you

 There are all kinds of different refrigerants charged for water-cooled chillers, including R22, R134a, R407c, R410a, R404a and R507c

-But which refrigerant among the above types are suitable for your water-cooled chillers? this is not an easy thing because it depending on your water-cooled chiller working conditioning, your ambient temperature, and the compressor types.
+But which refrigerant among the above types is suitable for your water-cooled chillers? this is not an easy thing because it depends on your water-cooled chiller working conditioning, your ambient temperature, and the compressor types.

 If you have any questions about Which Refrigerant is Suitable for a Water-Cooled Chiller, you can ask our refrigeration expert from TopChiller, we will give you the satisfaction answer and proper solution.